 For example, we all know that it’s generally bad practice to use Comic Sans when you want to be taken seriously, but it’s equally bad to choose a “serious” font when you’re trying to convey the opposite emotion.
 If your business rents bounce houses, in other words, you don’t want the headline font on your website to be Book Antiqua.

-Note: If you simply remember to match your website’s font choices to the mood you want to instill in your visitors, you’ll be on the way to an Omaha web design with emotional impact.
+Note: If you simply remember to match your website’s font choices to the mood you want to instill in your visitors, you’ll be on the way to quality website design with emotional impact.
 We’ll add here that this advice applies mainly to headline fonts, because the body text of your website should be crafted for readability first.
 After all, easy reading goes a long way toward cultivating good feelings!

 Contact Big Red SEO at (402) 522-6468!